mli/new-docs/python/guide/module/gluon/init.md

 ## Instantiating a Network

 Let's see what happens when we instantiate a network.
-We start with our trusty multilayer perceptron as before.
+We start a multilayer perceptron.

 ```{.python .input}
 from mxnet import init, nd